Questions, Answers and the Stories in Between

 ‘In reply Jesus said: “A man was going down from Jerusalem to Jericho, when he was attacked by robbers.
 They stripped him of his clothes, beat him and went away, leaving him half dead.’
 Luke 10:30

 These ‘robber’ bad guys in this story, were just bit-players and extras.
 Setting the stage for the true ‘bad guys’ to emerge… (every one of us)

 ‘A priest happened to be going down the same road, and when he saw the man, he passed by on the other side.’
 Luke 10:31

 ‘..When he saw the man’ he didn’t see the man, he didn’t see a human being beaten, vulnerable and dying; he saw the inconvenience, the ritual uncleanness, the time wasted, the expense, the effort required.
 But he didn’t see the man, a human being made in the image of God.
 He was too busy serving God to see the child of God before him.
 Suffering.
 Sick.

 ‘So too, a Levite, when he came to the place and saw him, passed by on the other side.’
 Luke 10:32

-However in this new Kingdom story Jesus is telling, the Priest and the Levite were being asked the same questions Jesus was asking the expert in the law (the same questions every hearer is being asked, the same question we are being asked); the ‘Where are you’ question God is always asking, the ‘How do you read it?’ question revealing the lens of our soul, and the ‘Do this’ challenge highlighting our human apathy as we are called forward into a quest.
+However in this new Kingdom story Jesus is telling, the Priest and the Levite were being asked the same questions Jesus was asking the expert in the law (the same questions every hearer is being asked, including us), the ‘Where are you’ question God is always asking, the ‘How do you read it?’ question revealing the lens of our soul, and the ‘Do this’ challenge highlighting our human apathy as we are called forward into a quest.

 And the Priest and the Levite in this story become a powerful illustration in knowing the right answer, but living the wrong.
 They showed their answer by what they did (or failed to do).
 They refused to cross the line between apathy and love.
 And in so doing revealed the state of their heart towards both God and humankind.